rajfal/rajfal.github.io/about.md

 <b>However,</b>
 ... as of early 2017, I left the Relational world for good and I ventured out into the world of Connected semantic databases and graphs.

-The technology I am exploring right now is Neo4j, and hence this is what Graphspace is all about.
+<b>The technology I am exploring right now is Neo4j, and hence this is what Graphspace is all about.</b>

 Enjoy!